 By the way, we can help you set up a complimentary videoconference account of your own, if you wish, to help you capitalize on this trend.

-Our discussions with major employers indicate that most expect to weather this crisis and continue recruiting major talent, as their organizational strategies are long term and not particularly affected by the whim of the market.
+Our discussions with major employers indicate that most expect to weather this crisis and continue recruiting major talent.
+Most organizational strategies are long-term and not particularly affected by the whim of the market.